Chastened HTC turns to cheaper smartphones in search for profit

 Wang aims to boost smartphone sales this year by improving its marketing, something she said her company "didn't do well" in 2013.
 While the flagship HTC One phone it launched last year attracted rave reviews, these didn't translate to strong sales: HTC needs a "very aggressive campaign" to broaden its market beyond tech-savvy 20 to 30-year-olds, the executives said.

-Last year HTC hired Hollywood actor Robert Downey Jr for a series of TV ads to promote its brand in a campaign labeled "Here's to Change".
+Last year HTC hired Hollywood actor Robert Downey Jr for a series of TV ads to promote its brand in a campaign labelled "Here's to Change".

 The executives said that higher volumes of cheaper phones should make up for the difference in price with its higher-end phones.
 "Overall profitability is going to grow," said Wang.